-(a) Include all information required by Subsection 8.02; (Summarize the Site Assessment Report conclusions and any additional data obtained subsequent to Site Assessment Report approval; (c) If groundwater contamination is present, include results from a round of groundwater sampling and analyses from a number of monitoring wells adequate to determine the highest concentrations of petroleum products' contaminants of concern, to verify the horizontal and vertical extent of the plume and to provide design data for the Remedial Action Plan.
+15.03 The Remedial Action Plan shall: (a) Include all information required by Subsection 8.02; ( b) Summarize the Site Assessment Report conclusions and any additional data obtained subsequent to Site Assessment Report approval; to determine the highest concentrations of petroleum products' contaminar concern, to verify the horizontal and vertical extent of the plume and to pro- design data for the Remedial Action Plan.
+The sampling and analyses shal performed after approval of the Site Assessment Report, unless the most re- groundwater analytical results submitted in the complete Site Assessment are from a round of groundwater sampling and analyses performed less that days before submittal of the Remedial Action Plan.
+If the results from the groundwater sampling and analyses from a number of monitoring wells adequate to determine the highest concentrations of petroleum products' contaminants of concern, to verify the horizontal and vertical extent of the plume and to provide design data for the Remedial Action Plan.
 The sampling and analyses shall be performed after approval of the Site Assessment Report, unless the most recent groundwater analytical results submitted in the complete Site Assessment Report are from a round of groundwater sampling and analyses performed less than 270 days before submittal of the Remedial Action Plan.
-If the results from the confirmatory round of sampling contradict earlier results, then supplemental site assessment shall be required; (đ) Include an estimate of the total mass and mass distribution of petroleum or petroleum products in the subsurface as product entrapped above the water table, free product, and product entrapped below the water table, based on the most recent soil and groundwater analytical and field screening results.
-These estimates shall be revised if additional data become available that contradict or enhance the data used during the remedial design process; (0) Explain the rationale for the active remediation method selected, that shall include at a minimum: (1) Results from any pilot studies or bench tests; and • (2) Results of an evaluation of remedial alternatives, and a discussion of why other remedial alternatives considered were rejected, based on the following criteria: a.
-Long-term and short-term human health and environmental impacts; Implementability, that may include case of construction, site access, and necessity for permits; c.
+If the results from the confirmatory round of sampling contradict earlier results, then supplemental site (d) Include an estimate of the total mass and mass distribution of petroleum or petroleum products in the subsurface as product entrapped above the water table, free product, and product entrapped below the water table, based on the most recent soil and groundwater analytical and field screening results.
+These estimates shall be revised if additional data become available that contradict or enhance the data used during the remedial design process; (c) Explain the rationale for the active remediation method selected, that shall include at a minimum: (1) Results from any pilot studies or bench tests; and , (2) Results of an evaluation of remedial alternatives, and a discussion of why other remedial alternatives considered were rejected, based on the following criteria: a.
+Long-term and short-term human health and environmental impacts; b.
+Implementability, that may include ease of construction, site access, and necessity for permits; c.
 Operation and maintenance requirements; d.
-Reliability; e.
+Reliability; c.
 Feasibility; f.
-Estimated time required to achieve cleanup; and g.
-Cost-effectiveness of installation, and operation and maintenance, when compared to other site remediation alternatives; (f) Include the design and construction details for the equipment to be used during active remediation; (g) Summarize the operational details of the equipment to be used during active remediation, including: (1) The disposition of any effluent;
+Estimated time required to achieve cleanup; and Cost-effectiveness of installation, and operation and maintenance, when compared to other site remediation alternatives; (f) Include the design and construction details for the equipment to be used during active remediation; (g) Summarize the operational details of the equipment to be used during active remediation, including: (1) The disposition of any effluent; (1) The disposition of any emident,